testcontainers/testcontainers-dotnet/docs/api/create_docker_container.md

     The majority of builder methods are overloaded and have different parameters to set configurations.

-To configure an ASP.NET Core application, either one or both can be used.
+To configure an ASP.NET Core application, either one or both mechanisms can be used.

 ```csharp
 _ = new TestcontainersBuilder<TestcontainersContainer>()